FEATURED POST

 You must do all you can to extend the useable life of your batteries.

-You must keep an eye on them, and, you must understand them and their needs.
+You must monitor them, and, you must understand them and their needs.

 For all that, I encourage you to read the feature article linked in the introduction.